rubygems/rubygems.github.io/_posts/2020-09-14-august-rubygems-update.md

 ## RubyGems News

-This Month, We made improvements to our [man page generation process](https://github.com/rubygems/rubygems/pull/3923) to ease contribution to the Bundler Documentation and reviewed and merged some PR's from our Contributors, we're thankful for our supportive community.
+This Month, we made improvements to the [man page generation process](https://github.com/rubygems/rubygems/pull/3923) to ease contribution to the Bundler documentation.
+We also and reviewed and merged some PRs from various contributors.
+We're thankful for our supportive community. <3

-We did some work on Ruby-Core regarding versioning and default gems - ([#3937](https://github.com/rubygems/rubygems/pull/3937) , [#3938](https://github.com/rubygems/rubygems/pull/3938)) and [fixed an issue with configuration priority](https://github.com/rubygems/rubygems/pull/3933).
+We coordinated with the Ruby core team about versioning default gems in ([#3937](https://github.com/rubygems/rubygems/pull/3937) and [#3938](https://github.com/rubygems/rubygems/pull/3938)), as well as [fixing an issue with configuration priority](https://github.com/rubygems/rubygems/pull/3933).

 We also deprecated [`bundle cache --all`](https://github.com/rubygems/rubygems/pull/3932) in favor of explicitly configuring `bundle config set --local cache_all true`.